Editor’s note: Updated July 2020.

-The reason video performs so well is because it’s such an intuitive, engaging and concise way for viewers to consume content.
+Video marketing performs so well because it’s such an intuitive, engaging and concise way for viewers to consume content.
 While the written word has its place, video brings it to life.
 Plus, it works on virtually any platform.
 Create a video for your homepage or embed one in a blog post.
 Share video clips or live video on social media channels – the opportunities are endless.

 B2B buyers conduct extensive research before making decisions, which means an informative yet engaging brand video can not only break up the process with some welcome entertainment but also accelerate their path to purchase.
 Video marketing can also add an emotional, personal touch to an otherwise logic-oriented B2B world, making brands stand out as relevant, connected and genuine companies – and sources of content that are worth watching.

 To put it in precise marketing terms, video can mean:

 - Outranking competitors in organic reach.

 Once on board with how important video is in today’s marketing world, it’s time to determine what kind of video is right for B2B marketing strategies.
 The type of video can also lend itself to topic ideas, and vice versa.

 B2B companies can utilize various types of videos, including:

 1. Video blogs: Also known as vlogs, these are often presenter-led video series that cover the same kind of editorial content as written posts.
 Packaged as a video, vlogs enhance your blog with a visual medium.
 Take it to the extreme and your vlogging could make your brand the next YouTube sensation.
 In all seriousness, you can borrow some tips and tricks from the internet’s vlogging stars and beauty gurus, but B2B videos don’t need fame to be successful marketing assets.